Conservation Biology & Ecology Program

 - Provides extensive coursework in the scientific method and statistical analysis.

-- Is interdisciplinary, the broad scope of conservation biology.
+- Is interdisciplinary, reflecting the broad scope of conservation biology.

 MSU is located in the heart of the Rocky Mountains, only 90 miles from Yellowstone National Park, which is the core of the largest intact ecosystem in the lower 48 states.
 A wide range of terrestrial and freshwater ecosystems are found nearby, providing convenient opportunities for local research, in addition to projects underway on several other continents.
 Examples of current research by CBE faculty include: ecological consequences of stream warming in Iceland; the effects of climate change on plant-pollinator interactions in the Rocky Mountains; the consequences of introduced pathogens for Montana trout populations and stream communities; genetic consequences of barriers affecting the movements of small mammals; factors affecting the dynamics of large carnivores and their prey in Zambia; use of remote sensing to examine the effects of land use change and climate change on plant communities; identifying ecological factors that control the spread of disease in Wyoming ungulates; developing new methods of analysis for complex genetic data.